rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 -   staff working in education, childcare and children’s social care settings in England
--   children, young people and learners who attend these settings
+-   children, young people and students who attend these settings
 -   their parents or carers

 It explains the strategy for infection prevention and control, including